Design and Education for Ecological Culture

 10 am – 4 pm

-Our 2013 Permaculture Design Course will be held July 21- August 2, and is filling quickly.
+Our 2014 Permaculture Design Certification Course will be held July 20- August 1, and is filling quickly.
 Applications for our Advanced Permaculture Design / Build /Grow / Teach internship, and APDC guided portfolio development will now be accepted on a rolling basis!

-Keith Morris has been collecting and experimenting with rare fruit and nut trees for 13 years, and is professor of ecological design at the University of Vermont.
-He has worked creating resilient and diverse food systems in cities and countrysides around the world since 1996.
+Keith Morris has been collecting and experimenting with rare fruit and nut trees for 14 years, and is professor of ecological design at the University of Vermont.
+He has worked to help create resilient, diverse, socially just, and economically viable food systems around the world since 1996.

-Feel free to spread the word to potentially interested friends or other networks.
+Please spread the word to potentially interested friends and networks.

 Willow Crossing Farm